Wills, Trusts, & The Estate Planning Process in New York

 Estate planning is the process of organizing and managing your assets while you’re alive and ensuring their efficient distribution according to your wishes after your death.
 It’s a comprehensive process that involves drafting legal documents, such as wills and trusts, and devising strategies to minimize estate taxes and avoid probate.

-At its core, estate planning serves two critical purposes.
-First, it helps ensure that your assets are distributed to your designated beneficiaries in the manner you see fit.
-This could mean bequeathing property to family, donating to a favorite charity, or any other form of asset distribution that aligns with your intentions.
+At its core, estate planning serves two important purposes.
+First, it helps distribute your assets to your chosen beneficiaries according to your wishes.
+This could involve passing property to family members, making charitable donations, or arranging any other form of asset distribution that reflects your intentions.

 It also provides an opportunity to strategize around New York’s estate tax laws.
 With careful planning, you can legally reduce the estate tax burden and maximize the inheritance left for your heirs.